Matupi, Myanmar: History

+The town was seized by the Chin Brotherhood alliance on June 13th, 2024 during the Myanmar civil war.
+During subsequent clashes between the Brotherhood and the military, the Brotherhood also skirmished with the Chin National Army, with the two rival rebel groups blaming the other for instigating the fighting.

 Transportation

 There are two roads leading from Matupi.
 The first leads to Mindat and is 102 mi long), and the second leads to Hakha township (173 mi long).
 Depending on the weather, there are buses that go back and forth between Pakokku located in Magway and Matupi on a weekly basis, although buses may travel between Matupi and Pakokku more than once a week as well.

-Minibuses from Pakkokku's Junction 8 bus station depart for Matupi most mornings starting at 7am, passing through Mindat.
+Minibuses from Pakkokku's Junction 8 bus station depart for Matupi most mornings starting at 7 a.m., passing through Mindat.
 The road to Mindat is paved and windy and then semi-paved and much more bumpy from Mindat to Matupi.
 The minibuses return from Matupi to Pakokku each morning.
 The minibus from Pakokku to Matupi takes 12 to 18 hours depending on weather, engine trouble, etc. Minibuses often caravan in group of 2 to 4 or more in order to support each other in case of engine trouble, etc. between Mindat to Matupi.
 Two large bridges over rivers have been constructed in the past 18 months, increasing the accessibility between Pakokku and Matupi [as of May 2016].

 From time to time, private cars may also go between Pakokku and Matupi and vice versa.

-Both roads leading to Matupi are not well-paved roads.
+Both roads leading to Matupi are not well-paved.